Due to security upgrades, we will no longer support Internet Explorer version 8 or older. Please use a newer browser.

 What format will my videos be delivered in?

-- You will receive an email with links to three video files: the video recorded by the camera, the presentation on the screen, and a side-by-side combined version of the camera and presentation.
+- You will receive an email with links to four video files: the video recorded by the camera, the presentation on the screen, a side-by-side combined version of the camera and presentation, and a picture-in-picture combined version with a small version of the camera and a large version of the presentation.
 All files are in MPEG-4 (.MP4) format.

 Where can I get help with video editing or related topics?